pantheon-systems/documentation/source/docs/articles/organizations/change-management.md

   - developing
 ---

-Change Management is a feature of Organizations that enables role-based permissions for users on the organization.
-Sites which list the organization as a supporting organization are accessible to privileged members of the organization.
-The roles exist to restrict who can deploy, and manage other users in the Organization or Sites it works on.
+Change Management is a feature of Organizations that enables role-based permissions for users on the Organization.
+Sites which list the organization as a supporting Organization are accessible to privileged members of the organization.
+The roles exist to restrict who can deploy and manage other users in the Organization or Sites it works on.

 ## Features
 * Organizations with Change Management can add people as Administrators, Team Members, and Developers to the Organization.
 Admins have all privileges, Team Members are a trusted role that can make changes that affect the Test and Live environments, and Developers can only work on Development Environments.